 Climate change is a very popular topic nowadays.
-Major natural and climatic events are being linked to it.
+Significant natural and climatic events are being linked to it.

-For example, the intense and widespread bushfires in Australia that started in September 2019.
+For example, Australia’s intense and widespread bushfires started in September 2019.
 The typhoon Hagibis that hit Japan in October 2019 killing at least 86 people, the heatwave in India when the temperature reached 49 C (120°F) in June 2019 killing 90 people (Radu, 2019), and other extreme natural disasters that happened in the last decade (Grossman, S.R. & O’Connor, L., 2019).

-Despite all the catastrophic events mentioned above and scientific studies done, many are still wondering if climate change is really true and happening.
+Despite all the catastrophic events mentioned above and scientific studies done, many still wonder if climate change is real and happening.

 Scientists call for action

 Scientists are urging governments and decision-makers to act urgently.
 Thankfully, we have all the solutions and technology to tackle the problem.
-But the window of opportunity to take action is limited.
+However, the window of opportunity to take action is limited.

-Scientists and researchers estimated it to be within about 10 years after that the wheels of climate will have already begun and there is no way of stopping or escaping the consequences of climate change.
+Scientists and researchers estimated that within about 10 years, the wheels of climate change will have already begun, and there is no way of stopping or escaping the consequences of climate change.

 Environmental activists picture these consequences as apocalyptic.
 We hear these claims like “Billions will die”, “Life on Earth is dying”, “The world is going to end in 12 years if don’t address climate change”, and “Irreversible chain reaction to end our civilization” will happen (Shellenberger, 2019).

-While these claims have some truths in it, it is causing a lot of fear and anxiety especially in younger generations (Ward, 2019).
-Before we can respond and take action, we first need to know the basics.
+While these claims have some truth, they are causing a lot of fear and anxiety, especially in younger generations (Ward, 2019).
+Before responding and taking action, we need to know the basics.

-Is there truth about climate change and are there evidence to prove that this is actually happening?
+Is there truth about climate change, and is there evidence to prove that this is happening?

-Before we tackle the answer, let us first define what the phrase means.
+Before tackling the answer, let us define what the phrase means.

 NASA starts by differentiating weather from climate to explain climate change as such: weather refers to the changes we see every day, like rainy, sunny, cold or hot.
-Climate, on the other hand, is the usual weather of a place and varies depending on the season (What is Climate, 2014).
+On the other hand, climate is the usual weather of a place and varies depending on the season (What is Climate, 2014).

-Climate change, however, is a change in the usual weather of a place.
+Climate change, however, is a change in a place’s usual weather.
 For example, a change occurs in the usual amounts of rain or temperature of a given area for a month or a season.
-Climate change also refers to the changing temperature of the earth, and where rain or snow usually falls on earth (What is climate, 2014).
+Climate change also refers to the changing temperature of the Earth and where rain or snow usually falls (What is climate, 2014).

-NASA explains that the earth’s climate has been changing many times over thousands of years.
-There have been seven cycles of glacial advance and retreat, and the end of the last ice age about 11,700 years ago marking the beginning of human civilization.
-These past climate changes are the result of very small variations in Earth’s orbit that changed the amount of solar energy it receives from the sun.
-Making the earth cooler and warmer in the past than it is today (Climate change: how, 2020).
+NASA explains that the Earth’s climate has changed many times over thousands of years.
+There have been seven cycles of glacial advance and retreat, and the end of the last ice age, about 11,700 years ago, marked the beginning of human civilisation.
+These past climate changes are the result of very small variations in Earth’s orbit that changed the amount of solar energy it receives from the sun, making the Earth cooler and warmer in the past than it is today (Climate change: how, 2020).

-Scientists have found that the earth’s warming since the start of the Industrial Revolution is attributed to human activities or anthropogenic factors.
-Humans have dumped and continue to dump enormous amounts of carbon dioxide in the atmosphere from activities like driving cars, burning of coal, oil, and gas for energy thereby increasing the “greenhouse effect” (What is climate, 2018).
+Scientists have found that the Earth’s warming since the start of the Industrial Revolution is attributed to human activities or anthropogenic factors.
+Humans have dumped and continue to dump enormous amounts of carbon dioxide in the atmosphere from activities like driving cars and burning coal, oil, and gas for energy, thereby increasing the “greenhouse effect” (What is climate, 2018).

-The greenhouse effect is the way that the earth absorbs some of the heat or energy from the sun. the solar energy radiating back to space from the earth’s surfaces is absorbed by the greenhouse gases in the atmosphere and emitted back in all directions.
-Without this natural greenhouse gas effect, the earth would be 30°C colder, making life on earth hostile (What is climate, 2018).
+The greenhouse effect is how the Earth absorbs some heat or energy from the sun.
+The solar energy radiating back to space from the Earth’s surface is absorbed by the greenhouse gases in the atmosphere and emitted back in all directions.
+Without this natural greenhouse gas effect, the Earth would be 30°C colder, making life on Earth hostile (What is climate, 2018).

-Scientists believe that we are increasing the greenhouse gas effect through enormous carbon emission released from the industrial and agricultural sectors.
-These emissions are trapping more energy in the atmosphere and thus increasing the earth’s temperature, known as global warming or climate change (What is climate, 2018).
+Scientists believe that we are increasing the greenhouse gas effect through enormous carbon emissions released from the industrial and agricultural sectors.
+These emissions trap more energy in the atmosphere and thus increase the Earth’s temperature, known as global warming or climate change (What is climate, 2018).

 The Earth’s temperature will continue to rise.

-Scientists think that the Earth’s temperature will keep on rising in the next 100 years and will cause more snow and ice to melt and ocean waters to rise.
-And even with just a small increase in earth’s temperature can have big effects (What is Climate, 2014).
-A fact that most people probably find hard to believe.
+Scientists think the Earth’s temperature will keep rising in the next 100 years, causing more snow and ice to melt and ocean waters to rise.
+Even a small increase in the Earth’s temperature can have big effects (What is Climate, 2014), a fact that most people probably find hard to believe.

 Are there pieces of evidence for climate change?

-Earth-orbiting satellites and advances in technology have allowed scientist to see the big picture and collect bodies of data.
+Earth-orbiting satellites and technological advances have allowed scientists to see the big picture and collect data.
 These data reveal that the climate is changing.
-According to NASA, not only there is evidence for climate change but it shows how rapid the change is.
+According to NASA, not only is there evidence for climate change, but it also shows how rapid the change is.
 Below are events that show global warming is happening (Climate Change: How, 2020).

 Global temperature rise.
-Since the late 19th-century surface temperature has risen about 0.9 degrees Celsius.
-Warming occurred in the past 35 years with the five warmest years on record happening since 2010.
+Since the late 19th century, surface temperature has risen about 0.9 degrees Celsius.
+Warming has occurred in the past 35 years, with the five warmest years on record happening since 2010.

 Warming oceans.
-The oceans have absorbed much of the increased heat and NASA recorded more than 0.4 degrees Fahrenheit increase of heat in the top 700 meters of the ocean since 1969.
+The oceans have absorbed much of the increased heat, and NASA recorded more than 0.4 degrees Fahrenheit heat increase in the top 700 meters of the ocean since 1969.

 Shrinking Ice Sheets.
-Greenland’s and Antarctic ice sheets have shrunk.
-Greenland’s have lost an average of 286 billion tons of ice per year between 1993 and 2016, while Antarctica lost about 127 billion tons in the same period.
+Greenland’s and Antarctica’s ice sheets have shrunk.
+Between 1993 and 2016, Greenland lost an average of 286 billion tons of ice per year, while Antarctica lost about 127 billion tons in the same period.

-Glacial retreat.
-It is happening in the Alps, Himalayas, Andes, Rockies, Alaska, and Africa.
-The most remarkable is the Mt.
+Glacial retreat occurs in the Alps, Himalayas, Andes, Rockies, Alaska, and Africa.
+The most remarkable example is Mt.
 Kilimanjaro in Iceland.

 Decreased snow cover.
-Satellites show that the spring snow cover in the Northern hemisphere has decreased in the last 5 decades and the snow is melting earlier.
+Satellites show that spring snow cover in the northern hemisphere has decreased in the last five decades, and the snow is melting earlier.

 Sea-level rise.
-Global sea-level rose around 8 inches in the last century and accelerating slightly each year.
+The global sea level rose by around 8 inches in the last century, accelerating slightly each year.

 Declining Arctic Sea Ice.
-The Arctic ice has declined rapidly both in extent and thickness over the last decades.
+The Arctic ice has declined rapidly in terms of extent and thickness over the last decades.

 Extreme events.
-The increasing number of record high temperatures while record low temperature has been decreasing in the United States since 1950.
-The country has also experienced an increasing frequency of heavy rainfall.
+The United States has experienced an increasing number of record-high temperatures, while record-low temperatures have decreased since 1950.
+The country has also experienced a growing frequency of heavy rainfall.

 Ocean acidification.
 Increased by 30 per cent due to increased CO2 emissions.
-The oceans are absorbing 2 billion tons of Carbon dioxide each year.
+The oceans absorb 2 billion tons of carbon dioxide each year.

 Who believes that climate change is happening?